Specialty|Minimally Invasive

 Is areola odor surgery safe?
 Will it affect nipple sensitivity?

-It has a high safety profile, with very low impact on sensitivity.
+The surgery uses a nerve-preserving approach to keep any impact on sensitivity as low as possible.
 Dr. Liu has over a decade of specialty experience.
 The surgery precisely targets only the apocrine gland layer under the skin, working to avoid the nerves that control nipple sensation.
-Many patients report that after resolving the odor concern, their intimate life quality actually improves significantly.
+Many patients report that after resolving the odor concern, they feel noticeably more at ease in their intimate life.

 Will there be visible scarring after surgery?